redirwin/react-vite-boilerplate/README.md

 ### Scripts Directory

-The `scripts` folder inside the `src/global/` directory is intended for extra JavaScript scripts that don't come as npm packages.
-If you have a script that needs to be globally available, place it here.
+The `scripts` folder inside the `src/global/` directory is intended for extra JavaScript that doesn't fit into the React component structure or doesn't come as an NPM package.
+For example, if you need to add a custom script to the `index.html` file, you can add it to `scripts/index.js` and import it in `index.html`.

+**This should be used sparingly.**